-Summer vacation flew by.
-I knew an upcoming visit from Gus meant Mama would be in a foul mood until he arrived.
-She’d give me the cold shoulder for days after he brought me back home and drove off.
+The summer months had flown by, and school would be in session soon.
+I was excited because Gus had called and said he was coming to get me for my birthday.
+I knew an upcoming visit from him meant Mama would be in a foul mood until he arrived and give me the cold shoulder for days after he brought me back home and drove off.

 “He should be ashamed to show his face around here.”
 Mama had long forgotten she once loved my father.
 All I had to do was mention his name to bring out a bitterness unusual even for Mama.
 She resented his inconsistent coming and going from our lives.
 Using the words, daddy or father, to describe him was a no-no in our house.